 Evaluation of Academic Performance

-The purpose of achievement or academic evaluation is to help you understand your child’s academic strengths and shortcomings.
+Achievement or academic evaluation aims to help you understand your child’s academic strengths and shortcomings.

 If an evaluator notices that a child is struggling in a particular area, they will typically augment broad academic tests.
 If a child has difficulty reading single words, phonological processing and reading efficiency tests may be used to find the problem.